 We practice water baptism by immersion administered by the local church.
 Local congregations may receive into membership those who have been baptized by another mode on their confession of faith.
 Persons who claim baptism as infants and wish to become members of a Mennonite Brethren congregation are to receive baptism on their confession of faith.

 The church observes the Lord’s Supper, as instituted by Christ.
-The Lord’s Supper points to Christ, whose body was broken for us and whose blood was shed to assure salvation for believers and to establish the new covenant.
-Through the supper, the church identifies with the life of Christ given for the redemption of humanity and proclaims the Lord’s death until he comes.
-The supper expresses the fellowship and unity of all believers with Christ and embodies remembrance, celebration, and praise, strengthening believers for true discipleship and service.
+The Supper points to Christ, whose body was broken for us and whose blood was shed to assure salvation for believers and to establish the new covenant.
+In the Supper, the church identifies with the life of Christ given for the redemption of humanity and proclaims the Lord’s death until He comes.
+The Supper expresses the fellowship and unity of all believers with Christ.
+It is a supper of remembrance, celebration, and praise which strengthens believers for true discipleship and service.

 United in a Distinct Community

 Christians enjoy fellowship with God and other believers.
-At baptism believers join the local church, commit to build up the body of Christ and witness to the good news of the Christian hope.
-In community members grow in maturity as they demonstrate the fruit of the Spirit, use their spiritual gifts, and practice mutual accountability in the disciplines of the Christian life.
+At baptism, believers are joined to the local church, commit themselves to build up the body of Christ, and witness to the good news of the Christian hope.
+In community, members grow in maturity as they demonstrate the fruit of the Spirit, use their spiritual gifts, and practice mutual accountability in the disciplines of the Christian life.
 Christians confess sin, repent, and experience God’s grace in the life of the Christian community.

 Demonstrating True Faith